gabesmsft/FunctionAppWithStorageEndpointsARM/README.md

 To execute the inline deployment script in the main template:
 - For the postDeploymentScript parameter, specify either "azpowershell" or "azcli" depending on which modules your deployment environment has.
 If you leave the value as "none", the inline deployment script won't get executed.
 - For the "userIdentity" and "userIdentityResourceGroup" parameters, specify values that correpond to an existing User Managed Identity that has the necessary permissions described [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/deployment-script-template#configure-the-minimum-permissions).
-- Specify the plan size that you want in the "finalplansize" parameter, and specify a different plan size in the "initialplansize" parameter.
-For example, if you want the plan size to be EP1, specify "EP2" for the "initialplansize" parameter and specify "EP1" for the "finalplansize" parameter.
-This way,